Three things not to like about New Jersey:

 Leading jock is Travis Dunkelberger, far out in front of the field.
 Leading trainers are William T. Goff, Jr., David Walters, and Gerald D. Bast, Jr. Suffice it to say that absolutely none of these names were familiar.

 After the races, it was decided that it was time to visit the casino, and it was soon apparent why.
-This group has got the workings of the free drink system at the casino down to a fine art, and a good stretch of time was passed at the casino bar without ever having to shell out once.
+Dave's group had got the workings of the free drink system at the casino down to a fine art, and a good stretch of time was passed at the casino bar without ever having to shell out once.
 Or play the slots.
 Lots of good racetrack stories, too, since it seems everyone is involved in the racing there somehow, or knows someone, or knows someone who knows someone.

 The whatever-it-was motel across the street was also quite a decent deal at $45 the night.
 Not to mention a very short drive.